-An IVC filter can catch blood clots from the legs before they reach the heart and lungs.
-Because the IVC is such a large blood vessel, the filter can catch the blood clot without blocking blood flow.
+The filter can catch the blood clot without blocking blood flow.
 Over time the blood clot will break apart.

-Problems from the procedure are rare, but all procedures have some risk.
+Problems are rare, but all procedures have some risk.
 The doctor will go over some problems that could happen, such as:

 About 1 hour

-You will usually go home the same day.
+Most go home the same day.
 If you have any problems, you may need to stay longer.

-During your stay, the hospital staff will take steps to reduce your chance of infection such as:
+During your stay, the hospital staff will take steps to lower your risk of infection such as:

-There are also steps you can take to reduce your chances of infection such as:
+There are also steps you can take to lower your risk of infection such as:

-If you think you have an emergency, call for emergency medical services right away.
+If you think you have an emergency, call for medical help right away.

 Radiology Info—American College of Radiology